Jixin-Ma/Jixin-Ma.github.io/_pages/about.md

 Neurocomputing, 2024 (SCI Q1, IF=5.5, Accepted)

-We develope a lightweight 3D multi-target semantic segmentation model.
-We designed a multi-scale and multi-angle feature interaction module to enhance feature representation by interacting multi-scale features from different perspectives.
-We utilized local features as dynamic parameters to interact with global features to enhance the model's ability to learn detailed features.
+- Propose a lightweight 3D multi-target semantic segmentation model.
+- Enhance feature representation by interacting multi-scale features from different perspectives.
+- Utilized local features as dynamic parameters to interact with global features to enhance the learning of detailed features.
 </div>
 </div>